 Using Analyze - you can review your existing policies, or experiment with thresholds to find the optimum risk acceptance for your organization.
 As a Sift Science Console Admin, navigate to the Analyze tab to begin:

 Displayed below your Analyze Graph are three pie charts - Accept, Risky, and Reject.
-Moving the score sliders on the Analyze Graph will update the statistics within each chart; the large percentage in each chart represents the total percentage of all events, while the small percentage shows what percent of these events were labeled bad.
+Moving the score sliders on the Analyze Graph will update the statistics within each chart; the large percentage in each chart represents the total percentage of all events, while the small percentage shows what percent of these events were confirmed by you as fraud.

 In the example above - the sliders are set at a threshold between 30 and 60.
 The 'Accept' pie chart shows statistics for all events with a score below 30.
 The 'Risky' pie chart shows statistics for all events with a score between 30 and 60, and the 'Reject' pie chart shows statistics for events with a score above 60.

-Hovering over each pie chart will give even greater detail - in this case events with a score of 30 to 60 represented 9.4% (21,947) of all events - and 1.52% (334) of those 21,947 were from users labeled as 'Bad' by your Fraud Team or through the Labels API.
+Hovering over each pie chart will give even greater detail - in this case events with a score of 30 to 60 represented 9.4% (21,947) of all events - and 1.52% (334) of those 21,947 were from users confirmed as fraud by your Fraud Team (either via API or manually in the Console).

 Getting the most out of this page also requires understanding your integration.
 For example, if you authorize a credit card when a user adds one to their account, the above chart does not break transactions into those auths vs auths and captures at time of order.
 If you wanted to look at where to block orders, looking at $create_order would make more sense.